maeddes/hse-24-winter/README.md

 - Understand and apply REST principles, including HTTP methods, status codes, and idempotency, to design effective APIs.
 - Recognize different levels of RESTful API maturity and their implications for API design.

+### **ABOVE ALL**

+Be able to relate the concepts of CAP theorem and the 12-factor apps to the technologies we are covering in the lecture, e.g. how do technologies like Spring Boot (or other frameworks/languages), Docker, Kubernetes incorporate or implement those aspects

 ---

 ### **Student/Review Questions**